MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-an-add-on-submission.md

 author: mcleanbyron
 ms.assetid: C09F4B7C-6324-4973-980A-A60035792EFC
 description: Use this method in the Windows Store submission API to create a new add-on submission for an app that is registered to your Windows Dev Center account.
-title: Create an add-on submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Create an add-on submission ms.author: mcleans ms.date: 02/08/2017
+ms.topic: article